carrySteve/SM4-ECB-Encryption-and-Decryption/README.md

 As shown above, the decrypted data is the same as the file to be written, the implementation is verified.
 And the encrypted data is written as below.

 ![runtime-2](imgs/runtime-2.png)
-As shown above, the encrypted data still remains.
+As shown above, the previous encrypted data still remains.